 Oregon White Oak, Garry Oak

-Native to California, Oregon, Washington, British Columbia.
-Slow to moderate growth to 40 to 90 ft. tall, 30 to 60 ft. wide, with rounded crown.
+Deciduous tree native to California, Oregon, Washington, and British Columbia.
+Slow to moderate growth to 40–90 ft. tall and 30–60 ft. wide, with a rounded crown.
 Branches are often twisted; bark is gray, scaly, checked.
-Leathery, 3 - to 6-in.-long, broadly oval leaves with rounded lobes.
+Leathery, 3–6-in.-long, broadly oval leaves with rounded lobes.
 Foliage is glossy dark green above, rusty or downy beneath; turns reddish brown in fall.
 Globular, edible acorns to 1 1/4 in. long, bulging from a small, scale-covered cap.
 Tree casts moderate shade and has a deep, nonaggressive root system.
 Immune to sudden oak death.

 Early to midseason.
 Large; deep yellow skin with brilliant red stripes.
 Crisp, aromatic, juicy.
 Excell...

 Native to Southern California.
-Stout-trunked tree to about 60 ft. tall and 30 ft. wide.
-Needles are si...
+Stout-trunked tree grows to about 60 ft. tall and 30 ft. wide.
+Needles ...